Omar-Aljebrin/Interpolation-Methods-with-Boundary-Conditions-and-Matrix-Algebra/README.md

-# README for Provided Python Scripts
+# README for Python Scripts

 ## Overview